NITCbase/nitcbase.github.io/docs/XfS Interface/Installation Guidelines.md

 ## Docker based setup for Frontend Interface

-1. Ensure that you have done till step 5 in the [above setup](#docker-based-setup-for-xfs-interface) and that Docker application is running the background.
+1. Ensure that you have done till step 4 in the [above setup](#docker-based-setup-for-xfs-interface) and that Docker application is running the background.
-2. Open Terminal and change working directory to `nitcbase/` as follows:
+2. Open Terminal and change working directory to `NITCbase/` as follows:
     ```bash
-    cd
     cd NITCbase
     ```
 3. Ensure that the `build_frontend.sh` and `run_frontend.sh` have the execute permissions by running the following commands in terminal: